NelzkieCoder/CodeWave/_posts/articles/en/2017-11-15-Java-Abstraction.md

     abstract void Fly();
 }
 ```
 Then derived from it?
 Nope!
 Too bad we can't!
 You see you can only **EXTEND** to **ONE** class or object in java.
 It was by design.
 So how are we going to fix this?
 Fortunately for us there is **interface** which we'll cover on the next topic.
-Hopefully though you gain a bit of understanding about java abstraction and how to use abstract classes and methods.
-Don't worry though, I'll cover **interface**  next.
+Hopefully though you gain a bit of understanding about java abstraction, when and how to use abstract classes and methods.
+Happy coding!